LM-Ince/lab-website-ince/index.md

 title: Home
 ---

-# Neuroimmunology around the clock
+# Immunology around the clock

-Neuroscience - Immunology - Chronobiology
+Immunology - Chronobiology - Neuroscience
 {:.center}
 <br/>
-By studying the changes to rhythmic immune function in aging, I aim to identify novel therapeutic targets to help people live better, longer.
+By studying the changes to rhythmic immune function in aging, I aim to identify novel therapeutic targets to promote health and longevity.
 {:.center}

 {% include section.html full=true %}